Codeception/codeception.github.com/docs/modules/REST.md

 #### deleteHeader

-Deletes the header with the passed name.
-Subsequent requests will not have the deleted header in its request.
+Deletes a HTTP header, so that subsequent requests will not send it anymore.

 Example:
 {% highlight php %}